What is the Wheel Of Consent?

 How can the Wheel Of Consent help you?

-Do you want better relationships, stronger boundaries, clearer communication skills?
-Would you like to improve your relationship with touch?
-The Wheel Of Consent offers a revolutionary, practical approach for navigating interactions with family, friends, partners, even work colleagues.
+The Wheel Of Consent offers a practical, body-based approach for navigating interactions with family, friends, partners, even work colleagues.

-True consent is not simply about one person saying yes.
-Consent is the agreement between two or more people about what will or won’t happen.
+Consent is not simply about one person saying yes.
+It's the agreement between two or more people about what will or won’t happen in any interaction.

 Anxious about re-engaging with interactions after lockdown?
 Here are 3 simple ways you can help yourself – and others – feel more comfortableRead More